Key Takeaways

 How do investors view RUVs compared to direct investments?

-Investors love RUVs because they provide a familiar, professional investment experience through AngelList's platform.
+Your lead investors/VCs will prefer investing directly into your company, but for follow-on VCs and smaller investors, they love RUVs because they provide a familiar, professional investment experience powered by their AngelList wallets.
 There's no additional complexity for investors - they simply invest through their existing AngelList accounts with the same protections and reporting they expect.